 Composting in cities isn't easy for most urban dwellers and even in the greenest cities in the United States most individuals lack options when it comes to composting food waste.
 Due to an overall lack of infrastructure for managing organic waste most urban residents resort to throwing it in the trash.

-Composting at home is not a novel idea, however it's not practiced in cities due to spatial constraints and lack of preparedness to take on such a task, among other reasons.
+Composting at home is not a novel idea, however it's not practiced in cities mainly due to spatial constraints and lack of preparedness or desire to take on such a task.
 So the question wasn't only about how to create a urban-friendly composting product but also how to build the support that users would need to feel equipped and confident to start composting themselves.